reale/compass/README.md

 # Documentation

+This is a fork of Eduardo Rubio's [Compass Jekyll theme](https://github.com/excentris/compass), with a few minor changes.

 Compass is a Jekyll theme designed with something very specific in mind: to be a simple and elegant personal landing page that can be easily deployed to [GitHub Pages](https://pages.github.com/).

 ## How to use Compass